sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

     ![Open Trace File](openTrace.png)

-    >Note that in SAP HANA Cloud the file can be found under the `sqltrace` folder while with SAP HANA on-premise, the trace file appears under the `other` folder.
+    >Note that in SAP HANA Cloud, HANA database, the file can be found under the `sqltrace` folder while with SAP HANA on-premise, the trace file appears under the `other` folder.

     The SQL queries that return information about the memory being used by the HANA instance can be viewed in the file.
 For example, the highlighted query is one such SQL request.